Bhakti Marga (organisation)

 Bhakti Marga is a neo-Hindu organisation founded by Mauritian-born guru Paramahamsa Sri Swami Vishwananda.
 It was established on 13 June 2005 in Frankfurt, Germany.
 Its main headquarters is located in Heidenrod, Hesse, Germany.
 It views itself as being part of a new tradition founded by Vishwananda, the Hari Bhakta Sampradaya, which represents a combination of certain Vaishnava, Shaiva and Shakta philosophies.
 The followers not only adhere to multiple sets of Hindu scriptures but also predominantly on the "personality of Paramahamsa Vishwananda", similar to the Sant tradition.
-It is a rare example of a formally Hindu tradition exported from the diaspora - Mauritius.